“Should I buy or sell now, or should I wait?”

 Why Personal Factors Matter More Than the Market

-Job stability, equity position, risk tolerance, and time horizon matter more than headlines.
+Job stability, equity position, risk tolerance, time horizon, and the structure of your Home Financing in the Tri-Cities often matter more than market headlines.

 Two people can make different decisions in the same market and both be right.